 - The packaging or storage of the drug caused mold or other health hazards to taint the product

-These kinds of health concerns should be avoided by a drug manufacturer at all costs.
+A drug manufacturer should avoid these kinds of health concerns at all costs.
 If a manufacturer doesn’t take the necessary steps to prevent these issues from arising due to their defective pharmaceutical products, they may be held responsible through legal action.

-It can be a frightening prospect to face the high costs associated with treatment and recovery on your own after a defective drug has harmed your health and well-being.
-However, our attorneys at Hach & Rose, LLP, may be able to help you fight for justice and receive compensation from the drug manufacturer responsible for your condition.
-For more information about your full range of legal options, call (212) 779-0057 to speak with a defective drug and product attorney today.
+It can be frightening to face the high costs associated with treatment and recovery on your own after a defective drug has harmed your health and well-being.
+However, our attorneys at Hach & Rose, LLP may be able to help you fight for justice and receive compensation from the drug manufacturer responsible for your condition.
+For more information about your full legal options, call (212) 779-0057 to speak with a defective drug and product attorney today.